 Instructions

-- In a bowl, combine cake flour (sift, if lumpy), baking powder, and salt.
-Mix until well blended.
+- In a medium bowl, mix 2 cups cake flour (sifted, if lumpy), 1 tablespoon baking powder, and 1 teaspoon kosher salt (or ยฝ teaspoon table salt) until well combined.

-- In a larger bowl, combine sugar, eggs, melted butter, milk, water, and vanilla extract.
-Whisk until smooth.
+- In a large bowl, combine ยพ cup sugar, 2 eggs, โ cup melted butter, ยพ cup milk, ยฝ cup water, and 1 teaspoon vanilla extract.
+Whisk together until smooth.

-- Gently stir an ounce of shredded or grated cheese into the batter, making sure it's evenly distributed without overmixing.
+- Carefully stir in 1 ounce of shredded or grated cheese, making sure it's mixed evenly without overmixing.

-- Prepare your steamer by bringing water to a boil.
-Wrap the lid with a cloth to absorb condensation, preventing water from dripping onto the puto.
+- Prepare your steamer by bringing 1 to 2 inches of water to a boil.
+Wrap a cloth around the lid to catch any water that might drip onto the puto.

-- Lightly grease molds with oil or butter to prevent sticking.
-Arrange molds in the steamer basket for proper steam circulation.
-Fill molds ¾ full with batter to allow room for rising.
+- Lightly grease the molds with oil or butter to prevent sticking.
+Place the molds in the steamer basket, leaving space between them for proper steam circulation.

-- Steam the puto over medium-low heat.
-Small molds typically need 12-15 minutes, while standard molds require 18-20 minutes.
-Check for doneness by inserting a toothpick into the center; it should come out clean and the top should feel slightly springy when touched.
+- Steam over medium-low heat.
+Small molds take 12-15 minutes, and standard molds take 18-20 minutes.
+To check if they're done, stick a toothpick in the middle.
+If it comes out clean and the top is slightly springy, they're ready!

-- After steaming, carefully open the steamer and place a sliced cheese on top of each puto.
-Cover again and let it steam for another 1-2 minutes, just enough to melt the cheese.
-Then, remove the baskets from the heat.
+- After steaming, carefully open the steamer and place a slice of cheese on each puto.
+Cover and steam for 1-2 more minutes to melt the cheese.
+Remove from heat and let the residual heat finish melting the cheese.

 Notes